christopherdebeer/TypedFunc/README.md

 #2c Argument Defaults

-Argument defaults act the same in both convensions, and mearly check for `undefined` arguments and if found replace with provided defaults.
+Argument defaults act the same in both conventions, and merely check for `undefined` arguments and if found replace with provided defaults.

 	// Create TypedFunc
-	var nodeJSConv({a: {default: "B"}}, function(a, callback) {
+	var nodeJSConv = new TypedFunc({a: {default: "B"}}, function(a, callback) {
 		callback(null, "Success: " + a)
 	})